kotenfash/Timed-Drawing-Practice/README.md

    That's it!

    IF YOU ARE USING VERY LARGE IMAGES, IT MAY TAKE A FEW SECONDS FOR THE IMAGES TO BE RESIZED TO FIT THE WINDOW SIZE.
 KEEP THIS IN MIND.
-   Lastly, im not a dev i just made this because i needed.
+   Lastly, im not a professional dev i just made this because i needed.